HankB/Ansible/Pi/README.md

 In particular note that partitions are identified using `p1`, `p2` and so on rather than `1`, `2` as used for SATA devices (e.g. `/dev/sda1`.)

+## Policy for '-b', 'become:' and 'become_user: $USER'

+These seem to provide the potential to get pretty tangled depending on how they are used and how they (seem) to interact.
+It is further complicated because the user on home Pis is `hbarta` and on others, it is still `pi`.
+The policy chosen is

+* Use `-b` on the command line.
+This will cause the `$USER` env var to be set to `root`.
+Actions where the SSH user need to be accessed can be invoked using `become:` (Note that `become_user:` results in `root`.)
+* Use `become:` when the SSH user is needed.
+It can be accessed as `$USER`.

 ## miscellaneous

 Some commands run from `.../Ansible/Pi`